 - Form G-1145 [pdf]

 - Proof of your severe and unforeseen economic need.
-This includes a personal statement, bank statements, proof of currency devaluation, proof of emergent need, etc.
+This might include a personal statement, bank statements, proof of currency devaluation, proof of emergent need, etc.

 - Explanation as to why other on-campus employment options are unavailable or insufficient

-- A check to U.S. Department of Homeland Security for $410 or a Form I-912 Fee Waiver Request [pdf]
+- the USCIS website) or a Form I-912 Fee Waiver Request [pdf].

 - Two new passport photos with name and I-94 # written lightly on the back